Acura Integra (2023): Type S (DE5)

 The Integra Type S (DE5 model code) was revealed on April 11, 2023.
 It shares key internal components with the FL5 Civic Type R, including the 2.0-liter turbocharged K20C1 inline-4 gasoline engine, four-piston Brembo brakes and 6-speed manual transmission – it cannot be ordered with an automatic gearbox.
 It also shares the wider tracks of that model, which required the addition of fender flares.

 Acura's official information states that the K20C8 engine of the Type S (identical in all aspects to the K20C1 with the exception of the mounting points) produces 320 hp at 6,500 rpm and 310 lbft between 2,600 and 4,000 rpm, which is 5 hp higher and the same torque compared to the Honda.
 It also has the same dual-axis front suspension setup as the Civic Type R that is meant to quell torque steer.
 Adaptive dampers, which are also available in the Integra A-Spec, are adjusted based on drive-mode selection, which in the Type S consists of Comfort, Sport, and Sport+.
 The brakes were upgraded with larger discs on the front and rear.

+The Integra Type S will be sold in Japan starting 2026, which is imported from the United States and in unchanged left-hand drive configuration.